epicodus-classroom/dei-curriculum/dei-talks/4_asking_and_listening.md

 This can be particularly problematic when it comes to inclusion.
 In order to work well with others, the questions are often more important than the answers.

 Here's an example.
 Let's say that two people are working on a coding problem.
-One person (Tim) is driving (using the keyboard) while the second person (John) thinks he has an answer.
+One person, Tim, is driving (using the keyboard while the other person observes) while the second person, John thinks he has an answer.
 Which of the following might be a good approach?

 A. John says "Let me try something" and starts typing without waiting for an answer.